semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

 At this point, the relevant change you need to make will vary depending on your goal.
 It may be as simple as adding `...` as a possible case.
 It may require you to introduce a new construct and add it to `AST_generic` and `Ast_python`.
 As a rule of thumb, prefer to avoid changing `AST_generic` if possible.
 This will also make your life easier!

+If you add a pattern-specific feature, remember to use `Flag_semgrep.sgrep_guard` so that an invalid target does not parse successfully.

 When you change the grammar, it is important that you do not introduce conflicts.
+Check the conflicts before you start by forcing dune to compile the grammar.
+(You can either use `make clean` and read through the output or make a change in `Parser_python.mly`, run `make`, then remove the change and run `make` again.)
+Then, after you change the grammar, see if there are any more conflicts than there were before your change.

 It can sometimes be okay to introduce a `shift/reduce` conflict, though avoid doing this if possible.
 It is never okay to introduce a `reduce/reduce` conflict.
-To understand this further, read about [LR(1) parsers](https://en.wikipedia.org/wiki/Canonical_LR_parser).
+To understand why, read about [LR(1) parsers](https://en.wikipedia.org/wiki/Canonical_LR_parser).

-If you do introduce a conflict, you can understand how to resolve it by running
+If you do introduce a conflict, you can figure out how to resolve it by running

 ```
 menhir --explain Parser_python.mly